 While other studies have assessed the bacterial microbiome of fecal matter and the intestinal mucosa, this was the first project to explore whether the microbiome of MLNs differs between UC and CD patients.

 The MLNs of UC patients were enriched for Proteobacteria and those of CD patients for less common phyla such as Fusobacteria.
 The distribution of bacterial species was less diverse in CD patients, containing comparatively fewer types of bacteria.

-These findings could be used to confirm the diagnosis of patients with indeterminate colitis and may shed light on mechanisms contributing to the development and progression of these inflammatory bowel diseases.
+These findings regarding the mesenteric lymph node microbiome could be used to confirm the diagnosis of patients with indeterminate colitis and may shed light on mechanisms contributing to the development and progression of these inflammatory bowel diseases.